Skip to main content

 Write an LLC Operating Agreement

 An operating agreement is an internal document that describes the ins and outs of how your business will be run.
 It should go into almost painful detail about everything from how voting works to how the LLC handles disputes.
-Even if you’re the only member of an LLC, you still need an operating agreement do to things like open bank accounts.
+Even if you’re the only member of an LLC, you still need an operating agreement to do things like open bank accounts.

 An operating agreement is a complex document.
-Check out our attorney-drafted New Jersey LLC Operating Agreement.
+Check out our attorney-drafted New Jersey LLC operating agreement.

 No, New Jersey law does not require any sort of operating agreement.
 But you still need to make one, because an operating agreement is a legally binding document that details how your LLC will handle everything from membership transfers to allocating profits and losses.
 You should also put your operating agreement in writing.
 A written operating agreement holds up better if you find yourself involved in a court dispute with, say, another member of your LLC.